Supreme Court of the United States

 Courtroom Seating

-All oral arguments are open to the public, but seating is limited and on a first-come, first-seated basis.
-Before a session begins, a line forms on the sidewalk in front of the building.
+All oral arguments are open to the public, but seating is limited.
+The Court is currently conducting a pilot program in which members of the public may apply for Courtroom seating through an online lottery.
+During the pilot program, Courtroom seating will also be available to the public on a first-come, first-seated basis.
+Before a session begins, a line forms on the sidewalk on East Capitol Street adjacent to the Court building.
 Please do not hold a space for others who have not yet arrived.

 Visitors should be aware that cases may attract large crowds, with lines forming before the building opens.
 Obviously there are unavoidable delays associated with processing and seating large numbers of visitors, and your cooperation and patience are appreciated.
 Court police officers will make every effort to inform you as soon as possible whether you can expect to secure a seat in the Courtroom.